lakshmannnn/tui/README.md

   npm run test:ui

 Common troubleshooting
-- storageState.json remains empty:
-  - The seeder must interact with the same profile Playwright uses; ensure the seeder ran and saved to /user-data/storageState.json.
-  - If seeder did not click cookie banner (iframe or selector mismatch), run seeder headed and click cookie accept manually.
-- ECONNREFUSED 127.0.0.1:9222:

   - Start Chrome with --remote-debugging-port=9222 before running tests that use CDP.
   - Ensure no other process blocks port 9222 and close other Chrome instances using the same user-data-dir.
 - Still blocked (Akamai/Access Denied):
-  - Use the persistent profile (seed-profile) and/or run seeder from the same network/IP as tests.
+  - Use the persistent profile
   - If automation cannot bypass protections, run tests against a staging environment or request allowlisting.

 Best practices & notes